Fiat Panda: Fiat Grande Panda (2024)

 A B-segment version of Panda was introduced on 14 June 2024, with the interior and full specifications was later revealed on 11 July coincided with Fiat’s 125th anniversary "Smiling to the Future” ceremony.
 It is marketed as the Grande Panda, based on the Smart Car platform shared with the fourth-generation Citroën C3 and Opel Frontera.
-It will be sold with mild hybrid and electric powertrains.
+It is sold with mild hybrid and fully electric powertrains.